-I am so excited to share the rest of the photos with you today, but expecially excited to share the two bathrooms that I decorated in 2 days with the help of Spoonflower.
-Spoonflower was gracious enough to provide wallpaper for each of the two bathrooms at the FOMO Factory, and the difference it made in the space is just crazy!
-Let’s take a look at the finished product first, then I will show you how bad the bathrooms were before the whole process started!
+I am so excited to share the rest of the photos with you today.
+But I’m especially excited to share the two bathrooms that I decorated in 2 days with the help of Spoonflower.
+Spoonflower was gracious enough to provide wallpaper for each of the two bathrooms at the FOMO Factory.
+The difference it made in the space is just crazy!
+Let’s take a look at the finished product first.
+Then I will show you how bad the bathrooms were before the whole process started!

 Not bad right?!
 The bathrooms are unisex, but I wanted each to be different, so I started with this pink tropical wallpaper pattern for one and this blue and green tropical pattern for the other.
 The bathrooms already had tile up the walls, so I got enough wallpaper to cover the top portion of all the walls in both bathrooms.
 Thanks to Spoonflower for providing custom 5′ rolls that perfectly covered this length of wall.

 Once the wallpaper was up, I used latex paint to paint the tiles pink and blue to coordinate with the wallpaper.
 Then I gave the tiles a 3 coats of polycrylic to seal them and keep them from scratching.
 Then I used a chalk paint on the floor and again sealed it with 3 coats of polycrylic.
 Once the surfaces were done, I swaped out the mirrors for two round gold edged ones I picked up at At Home and added a new industrial exposed light fixture from Home Depot.

 Now, yes, these bathrooms may not be super well designed amazing spaces like you see on pinterest, but for a 2 day project (1 day for each bathroom), and a limited budget, I am amazed with the difference.
 Just look at the before photos!

 Um, yeah.
 Pretty dramatic change if you ask me!
 It’s a testimate to what a little paint and wallpaper can do!